MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 In the event you can't figure out the issue yourself, you can share the trace with a co-worker and they can look at exactly what you're looking at.
 This can allow for easier collaboration then live debugging, as the recorded instructions are the same, where the address locations and code execution will be different on different PCs.
 You can also share a specific point in time to help your collaborator figure out where to start.

-TTD is lightweight and works to add minimal overhead as it captures code execution in trace files.
-The performance impact is similar to attaching a non-invasive debugger connection.
+TTD is lightweight and works to add as little as possible overhead as it captures code execution in trace files.

 TTD includes a set of debugger data model objects to allow you to query the trace using LINQ.
 For example, you can use TTD objects to locate when a specific code module was loaded or locate all of the exceptions.